 California Raisin Gourmet Bread Mix

-A fabulous loaf with extra raisins, cinnamon, and a touch of orange.
+A fabulous raisin bread, loaded with plump raisins, cinnamon, and a touch of orange.

 Can I use this mix in my 1 pound capacity or 1.5 pound capacity bread machine?